lonycell/grafana.v7/contribute/developer-guide.md

 | -------- | -------- |
 | `admin`  | `admin`  |

-When you log in for the first time, Grafana asks you to change your password.
+When you log in for the first time, ThingSPIN asks you to change your password.

 #### Building on Windows

-The Grafana backend includes Sqlite3 which requires GCC to compile.
-So in order to compile Grafana on Windows you need to install GCC.
+The ThingSPIN backend includes Sqlite3 which requires GCC to compile.
+So in order to compile ThingSPIN on Windows you need to install GCC.
 We recommend [TDM-GCC](http://tdm-gcc.tdragon.net/download).

-## Test Grafana
+## Test ThingSPIN

 The test suite consists of three types of tests: _Frontend tests_, _backend tests_, and _end-to-end tests_.